 I’ll help you to learn what you need to know in order for you to make informed Medicare decisions for yourself or a loved one.
-Medicare plans include Medicare Advantage, PDP (Prescription Drug Plans), and Medicare Supplement Plans (also called Medigap).
+Medicare plans we’ll discuss include Medicare Advantage Plans (aka Medicare Part C), Prescription Drug Plans (aka Medicare Part D), and Medicare Supplement Plans (also called Medigap).

 To obtain help for Medicare and other senior products & services